Lombard-Web-Services/FeedForward/README.md

 SOFTWARE.

 ### Bugs
-If you find a bug or someone omited to quote into the licence credits, an unexpected behavior into the PWA, i will make my best to correct fastly, send me an email : contact@lombard-web-services.com
+I am not perfect, if you find a bug or someone omited to quote into the licence credits, an unexpected behavior into the PWA, i will make my best to correct fastly, send me an email : contact@lombard-web-services.com